socketry/async-service-supervisor/guides/process-monitor/readme.md

 # Process Monitor

-This guide explains how to use the {ruby Async::Container::Supervisor::ProcessMonitor} to log CPU and memory metrics for your worker processes.
+This guide explains how to use the {ruby Async::Service::Supervisor::ProcessMonitor} to log CPU and memory metrics for your worker processes.

 ## Overview